1955 BRDC International Trophy

-The 7th BRDC International Trophy was a motor race, run to Formula One rules, held on 7 May 1955 at Silverstone Circuit, Northamptonshire.
+The 7th BRDC International Trophy – formally the International Daily Express Trophy – was a motor race, run to Formula One rules, held on 7 May 1955 at Silverstone Circuit, Northamptonshire.
 The race was run over 60 laps, and was won by British driver Peter Collins in a Maserati 250F.
 Collins also shared fastest lap with Maserati driver Roy Salvadori, who was on pole position for the start of the race.